jingmaoho/Jing-Mao-Ho/index.md

 ## Who am I?

 I'm a Bourdieusian data scientist.
 I approach data science & data analysis from both sociological and computational perspectives.
-In addition to practically applying statistical models to analyze data on social dynamics, I reflexively study the relationships between data and society.
+In addition to applying statistical models to analyze data on social dynamics, I also do research on the reflexivity of data and society.

 My Sociology dissertation explores the relationship between statistics, societies, and politics.
 I also have been involved in research projects on a variety of substantive topics, such as trust, democratic politics, world society, social networks, and elites.
 In these projects I use qualitative, quantitative, and computational methods to analyze archival, organizational, survey, and textual data.